JordanSpencerWu/jordan-wu-deprecated-2/src/books/2018/node-8-the-right-way.md

 Strong convention in the Node community to put supporting code in the lib directory.

-Regular dependencies are used at runtime by your code when you use require() to bring in modules.
+Regular dependencies are used at runtime by your code when you use `require()` to bring in modules.
 Dev dependences are programs that your project needs during development.

 ##### Semantic versioning convention:

-1. If your code change does not introduce or remove any functionality (like a bug fix), then just increment the patch version.
+1. If your code change does not introduce or remove any functionality like a bug fix, then just increment the patch version.

 2. If your code introduces functionality but doesn't remove or alter existing functionality, then increment the minor version and reset the patch version.